-(Updated June 1, 2018) The last research from Gartner on the cloud storage gateway market in 2016 stated it’s “at a crossroads due to low customer adoption and the tenuous financial condition of small suppliers.”
+(Updated June 1, 2018) The last research from Gartner (Gartner login required) on the cloud storage gateway market in 2016 stated it is “at a crossroads due to low customer adoption and the tenuous financial condition of small suppliers.”
 We agree.
-Original cloud gateway vendors that were designed around controller-centric architectures have been marginalized by Enterprise File Services platforms with cloud-first architectures that work with any on-premises or public cloud storage.
-The remaining gateway solutions are provided by the cloud vendors themselves, who see them as necessary to driving utilization of their own cloud storage.
+Original cloud gateway products that were designed around controller-centric architectures have been marginalized by software-defined Cloud File Services platforms designed to work with any on-premises or public cloud storage.
+The remaining gateway solutions are provided by the cloud vendors themselves, who use them to drive utilization of their own cloud storage.

-In this blog, I’ll explain in technical detail the 5 dirty secrets (plus 2 new bonus ones) of why cloud storage gateways are phasing out, and why Enterprise File Services solutions have emerged from this now defunct category as the modern, cloud-based way for organizations to store, protect, synchronize and collaborate on files across all locations at scale.
+In this blog, I’ll explain in technical detail the 5 dirty secrets (plus 2 new bonus ones) of why cloud storage gateways are phasing out, and why hybrid cloud storage solutions have emerged from this now defunct category as the modern, cloud-based way for organizations to store, protect, synchronize and collaborate on files across all locations at scale.

 1. A Cloud Storage Gateway Doesn’t Support CIFS/NFS

 Almost all applications used by enterprises today are compatible with the CIFS/SMB and NFS file sharing protocols.
 As a result, applications can read from and write to any file server or NAS device that supports these standards.

 This is not the case with a cloud storage gateway.
 Amazon’s S3 API has become the de-facto standard for reading from, writing to, and managing cloud object storage.
 If you’re using a cloud storage gateway, your apps must be completely rewritten to support this new standard.